FG-s-Modlists/FGs-Modlists-Site/content/en/ls4roadmap.md

 ### Audio

 The music and sound effects will be much the same as they are currently in LS3.
 However, there will be a few new mods that overhaul some creature sounds and voice lines to increase quality or make general improvements over the vanilla sounds and voice lines.
+I feel that audio is an often neglected area of modlists and I wanted to make the audio experience of the game as high quality and interesting as the rest of the list.